-- This booklet - □ Your medications in their original containers - A list of vitamins, supplements, and herbal products that you take - □ The name and telephone number of your family doctor - Current reports from any specialist you may be seeing, such as a cardiologist or hematologist.
-If your reports are not available, bring in the name and telephone number of your specialist(s). - Your most recent pacemaker clinic check and your wallet card information including model and serial number if applicable
+This booklet Your medications in their original containers A list of vitamins, supplements, and herbal products that you take The name and telephone number of your family doctor Current reports from any specialist you may be seeing, such as a cardiologist or hematologist.
+If your reports are not available, bring in the name and telephone number of your specialist(s).
+Your most recent pacemaker clinic check and your wallet card information including model and serial number if applicable

-- □ Your ontario health card and supplementary insurance information with insurance company policy/certificate group plan/type of coverage - □ If you use sign language or do not speak english, have an interpreter with you - □ A friend or family member if you have difficulty getting around - □ The contact number where you can be reached the night before your surgery
+Your ontario health card and supplementary insurance information with insurance company policy/certificate group plan/type of coverage If you use sign language or do not speak English, the clinic will arrange free professional interpretation services for your appointment.
+See page 31 for details.
+A friend or family member if you have difficulty getting around The contact number where you can be reached the night before your surgery